turbot/steampipe-plugin-azure/docs/tables/azure_eventhub_namespace.md

 ```

-### List Namespaces with no virtual network service endpoint configured
+### List namespaces not configured to use virtual network service endpoint

 ```sql
 select